rdaum/moor/README.md

 ### Next steps

-   * Implementation of the task scheduler, tying it to database transaction, to forked tasks, and to the websocket listener loop.
+   * Refinement and completion of the task scheduler...
-   * `Fork` opcode for above.
+   * ... + `fork` opcode & friends for above.
 The only remaining unimplemented opcode.
-   * Implementation of websocket listener loop.
+   * More work on the of websocket listener loop, to add the auth/connect phase.
    * Implementation of all (or most) built-ins.
-   * Decompilation
+   * Decompilation of MOO verbs + proper handling of line numbers in error messages, etc.
+   * Non-stubbed implementation of ACL/permission checks.
+   * Some kind of RPC interface in addition to websockets and/or telnet.

 #
 Contributions are welcome and encouraged.